 Clucking - The sound alpaca dams make when they talk to their crias.

 Humming - The sound alpacas make when they are talking to one another.

 The part of an alpaca’s coat that extends from the nape of the neck at the withers along to the tail and down the flanks to the belly and haunches.
-This is usually the softest, "Prime" fleece.
+This will be their best and softest fleece also known as Primary, 1st or "Prime" fleece.